JuliaPhylo/SNaQ.jl/docs/src/man/parallelcomputation.md

 After that, running the `snaq!(...)` command will use different cores for the different independent runs specified by optional `runs` argument, as processors become available.
-Fewer details are printed to the log file when multiple cores are used in parallel.

 When running [`bootsnaq`](@ref), the analysis of each bootstrap replicate will use multiple cores to parallelize separate runs of that particular